 Grand Junction, Colo. - When it comes to girls' getaway trips, the most important part is simply spending time together.
 But wine, fresh-from-the-field foods, stunning scenery, outdoor time and plenty of sun can't hurt.
 Where to go, and not break the bank?
 Western Colorado.

-West of the Rockies, and east of Utah, lies the Grand Valley.
-Sometimes described as a combination of Moab, Boulder, and small Napa (without the prices or the crowds), the Grand Valley boasts spectacular red cliffs, winding canyons and the friendliness of a small-town with the amenities of a city.
+West of the Rockies, and east of Utah, lies Grand Junction.
+Sometimes described as a combination of Moab, Boulder, and small Napa (without the prices or the crowds), Grand Junction boasts spectacular red cliffs, winding canyons and the friendliness of a small-town with the amenities of a city.
 The Grand Junction Regional Airport serves more than 222,000 enplaned passengers annually, with daily non-stop and one-connection flights to cities around the country.

 Under-the-radar wine country